-Following federal precedent, the human trafficking law applies to buyers through the term "obtains," but only in cases where the buyer knew or recklessly disregarded either the fact that force, fraud, or coercion was used or that the minor was under 15.
-Purchasing sex with a minor, a CSEC offense, applies to buyers.
-Online sexual corruption of a child may allow for the prosecution of buyers who use the Internet to engage in illegal sex acts such as attempted purchasing or trafficking.
-Buyers convicted of trafficking in persons, purchasing sex with a minor, or possession of child pornography are subject to discretionary criminal asset forfeiture and are required to pay restitution when economic loss can be shown.
-Purchasing sex with a minor permits an age mistake defense if the victim is 16 or older and the defendant has no prior conviction except in sex trafficking prosecutions.
-Buyers who possess and purchase child pornography are permitted an affirmative defense if the buyer had no reason to know that the sexually explicit conduct involved a child.
-Individuals convicted of purchasing sex with a minor (first offense)will only register as sex offenders at the court's discretion; a second conviction or any conviction for trafficking in persons requires registration.
+Following federal precedent, the "trafficking in persons" law applies to buyers through the term "obtains," but only in cases where the buyer knew or recklessly disregarded the fact that the minor was under 18.
+"Purchasing sex with a minor," a CSEC offense, applies to buyers.
+"Online sexual corruption of a child" may allow for the prosecution of buyers who use the Internet to engage in illegal sex acts such as attempted purchasing or trafficking.
+Buyers convicted of trafficking, CSEC, or possession of images of child sexual exploitation (ICSE) are subject to discretionary criminal asset forfeiture and are required to pay restitution when economic loss can be shown.
+"Purchasing sex with a minor" permits an age mistake defense if the victim is 16 or older and the defendant has no prior conviction.
+Buyers convicted of "trafficking in persons" face up to 20 years imprisonment and a fine up to \$375,000; first time convictions for "purchasing sex with a minor" are punishable by a minimum of 30 days imprisonment and a \$10,000 fine.
+Buyers who possess and purchase ICSE are permitted an affirmative defense if the buyer had no reason to know that the sexually explicit conduct involved a child.
+Individuals convicted of "purchasing sex with a minor" (first offense) will only register as sex offenders at the court's discretion; a second conviction or any conviction for "trafficking in persons" requires registration.
+Criminal Provisions for Traffickers